csswizardry/csswizardry.github.com/_posts/2023-09-28-the-ultimate-lqip-lcp-technique.md

 Note that at **1.4s** we get our LCP event in full.
 When the other eight images arrive at **2.0s**, they make no difference to our score.

-This all seems straightforward enough—Chrome keeps on looking for the largest element and then uses that, right?
+This all seems straightforward enough — Chrome keeps on looking for the largest element and then uses that, right?
 And it doesn’t necessarily spell bad news for our LQIP either.
 As long as our final image is the same dimensions as the LQIP was…?